wilcoln/graphsage/README.md

   Python package containing the main code for this project.

 * `results/`
-  For results, e.g. tables (csv files), and plots (images)
+  Auto-generated, For results, e.g. tables (csv files), and plots (images)

-* `scripts/`
-  Contains bash scripts, this scripts might just be launchers for python scripts defined in the main package.
-Useful for running long experiments for example.

 ## Installation